 “The correctness of the decision in Sadanandan’s case was doubted.
 Three-Judge Bench of this Court in MSR Leathers v.
 S. Palaniappan held that there is nothing in the provisions of Section 138 of The Act that forbids the holder of the cheque to make successive presentation of the cheque and institute the criminal complaint based […]Read more "Successive Presentations of Cheque"

-An Advocate represented its Client before a Motor Accident Claims Tribunal and charged a fee of Rs.
-10,00,000 (Rupees Ten Lakhs).
-The Tribunal awarded compensation.
-The Client was compelled to sign a further cheque, in favour of the Advocate, towards payment of a certain percentage of the decretal amount.
-That cheque stood dishonoured and the […]Read more "A Legally Enforceable Debt III"
+Advocate represented its Client before a Motor Accident Claims Tribunal and charged a fee of Rs.
+10,00,000 [Rupees Ten Lakhs].
+Tribunal awarded compensation.
+Client was compelled to sign a further cheque, in favour of Advocate, towards payment of a certain percentage of decretal amount.
+That cheque stood dishonoured and Advocate in due time initiated proceedings […]Read more "A Legally Enforceable Debt III"

 Recently in M/s.
 Meters and Instruments Private Ltd. v.
-Kanchan Mehta, [Criminal Appeal No. 1731 of 2017] Bench of Justices Goel and Lalit observed: “There appears to be need to consider categories of cases which can be partly or entirely concluded ‘online’ without physical presence of the parties by simplifying procedures where seriously disputed questions are […]Read more "Video Conferencing in Matrimonial (Cheque) Disputes II (I)"
+Kanchan Mehta, [Criminal Appeal No. 1731 of 2017] Goel and Lalit JJ observed: “There appears to be need to consider categories of cases which can be partly or entirely concluded ‘online’ without physical presence of the parties by simplifying procedures where seriously disputed questions are not required […]Read more "Video Conferencing in Matrimonial (Cheque) Disputes II (I)"